isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

+The *special member functions* are the default constructor, copy constructor, copy assignment operator, move constructor, move assignment operator, and destructor.

-The semantics of the special functions are closely related, so if one needs to be non-default, the odds are that others need modification too.
+The semantics of the special functions are closely related, so if one needs to be declared, the odds are that others need consideration too.

+Declaring any special member function except a default constructor, even as `=default` or `=delete`, will suppress the implicit declaration of a move constructor and move assignment operator.
+Declaring a move constructor or move assignment operator, even as `=default` or `=delete`, will cause an implicitly generated copy constructor or implicitly generated copy assignment operator to be defined as deleted.
+So as soon as any of the special functions is declared, the others should all be declared to avoid unwanted effects like turning all potential moves into more expensive copies, or making a class move-only.

 ##### Example, bad